💖 Welcome To The GoE!

 “The brain’s neural pathways ‘rewire’ and their desire for those foods diminishes."

-Dr Stapleton said she hoped the results of the research would add an additional layer of evidence-based, scientific proof to support the effectiveness of EFT and increase its uptake by psychologists and other allied health professionals.
+Dr Stapleton said she hoped the results of the research would add an additional layer of evidence-based, scientific proof to support the effectiveness of Energy Tapping and increase its uptake by psychologists and other allied health professionals.

 Do you need help with Food Cravings?

-If you or someone you know is suffering from similar issues or signs of emotional trauma, please contact a professional GoE EFT Practitioner to see if EFT can help:
+If you or someone you know is suffering from similar issues or signs of emotional trauma, please contact a professional GoE Energy Tapping Practitioner to see if Energy Tapping can help:

-The GoE is a non-profit organisation established in 1998 and was the first provider of professional EFT training.
-We have since gone on to support Energy EFT which is a more up-to-date tapping technique.
-For information on Energy EFT training courses available via live training and distance learning see the following pages:
+The GoE is a non-profit organisation established in 1998 and was the first provider of professional Classical EFT training.
+We have since gone on to support Modern Energy Tapping which is a more up-to-date tapping technique.
+For information on Modern Energy Tapping training courses available via live training and distance learning see the following pages: